osmbe/osm-welcome-tool/README.md

 The file crontab.sample contains an example cron setup to do automatic updates and exports.

 # Testing/dev also done on nginx / phpfpm
-Basically , I(Glenn) run/tested this on a laravel 5.2 homestead vagrant box, who has recent versions.
-Since I prefer nginx, a config is included
+Glenn ran this on a Laravel 5.2 Homestead Vagrant box, with recent software versions.
+Since he prefers Nginx, a config is included.

 * tested on PHP 7.0.3-13+deb.sury.org~trusty+1
-* running nginx version 1.9.11
+* running Nginx version 1.9.11